vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 jit-compiled.
 The result is the same, a heavily-optimised binary blob we bombard with data.
-Nothing changes during runtime, it just makes development easier for those who prefer reasoning about neural networks in a class-based way whilst remaining interoperable with, and keeping the performance of JAX
+Nothing changes during runtime, it just makes development easier for those who prefer reasoning about neural networks in a class-based way whilst remaining interoperable with, and keeping the performance of JAX.

 There's a lot more to Flax than this, especially outside the `flax.linen` neural network API.
 However, for now, I will move on to a full training loop example